-An increasing number of young people stay on in the village because of tourism; they are educating to work in tourism (both in high schools and universities), and learn foreign languages.
+An increasing number of young people stay on in the village because of tourism; they are educating work in tourism (both in high schools and universities), and learn foreign languages.
 However, such uncontrolled tourism causes a loss of moral values, religious feelings of the local population change due to the rapid accumulation of wealth, so do cultural habits; a new system of values is established, old traditions are replaced, etc.

-Table 6: List of important dates for the testimony of faith in Me ugorje

-1. 18 th March: Our Lady appears to Mirjana on her birthday - the most frequent guests are Italians 2.
-2 nd -6 th March: Seminar held for organizers and tourist guides from all over the 2. world 3.
+- 4010 b.
+East of important dates for the testimony of faith in we ugorje 1.
+18th March: Our Lady appears to Mirjana on her birthday - the most frequent guests are Italians 2.
+2 nd -6 th March: Seminar held for organizers and tourist guides from all over the world 3.
 25 th March: The Annunciation of Our Lady - a feast in Me ugorje 4.
 4 th June: Corpus Christi, Brešan evo 5.
 12 th to 14 th May: Seminar for married couples - renewal vows 6.
 13 th to 16 th May: Seminar for physicians 7.
 24 th June: Peace March from Humac in Me ugorje - hiking 8.
 25 th June: The visionary Ivanka has special apparitions 9.
 25 th June: The day of the Apparition of the Virgin Mary 10.
 6 th - 11 th July: Seminar for priests - super 500 priests Spiritual Renewal - making contacts 11.
 25 th July: St. James the patron of the parish of Me ugorje James 12.
 1 st - 6 th August: International youth festival Me ugorje 13.
 5 th August: Our Lady of the Snows 14.
 15 th August: the religious feast of the Assumption of Mary 15.
 7 th September: the religious feast of the birth of Virgin Mary - the Holy Mass on Križevac 16.
 24 th November: Anniversary of Father Slavko Barbari - he is the founder of Mother's Village in Bijakovi i, which always hosts around 60 children; also, he founded Cenacolo Community, two houses - one for the rehabilitation of men, the other for women.
 17. Every 2 nd day in the month, Virgin Mary appears to the seer Mirjana 18.
 At Christmas on 25 th December the virgin Mary appears to Jakov olo 19.
 2 nd November: All Saints' Day 20.
-26 th December: St. Stephen the first martyr, is particularly celebrated in 21 Me ugorje 21.
+26 th December: St. Stephen the first martyr, is particularly celebrated in Me ugorje 21.
 27 th December: Holy Family - a grand feast in Me ugorje 22.
 Every day the seer Vicka - in Krehin Gradac, Vicka and Ivan and Marija 23.
 Every 25 th day in the month the seer Marija Pavlovi Luneti has apparitions, the Virgin Mary sends messages through her.

-Research has shown that the number of important dates for the testimony of faith, when pilgrims more often than usual come to Me ugorje compared to 1981 has increased two hundred times (table 6).
-Even a superficial glance at these important dates indicates the violation of cultural traditions of the region.
-In the past, the village acknowledged the patron Saint James day, the Apparition and the Assumption.
+Table 6: List of important dates for the testimony of faith in Me ugorje patron Saint James day, the Apparition and the Assumption.
 Today, there are 19 important days of the year, beside the apparitions of those who were the first seers.
 Some of them reportedly have daily apparitions, others every 2^{nd} day of the month, others on the 25^{th} of every month.